 Teachers and Administrators reserve the right see a student's cell phone to check for compliance.
-Failure to do so will result in:
+Failure to do so, will result in:

-- \1st time phone will be confiscated and taken to office.
-Student may retrieve after school. - \2nd time phone will be confiscated and taken to office.
+- 1st time phone will be confiscated and taken to office.
+Student may retrieve after school. - 2nd time phone will be confiscated and taken to office.
 Student will serve one detention.
-Only parent may retrieve phone. - \3rd time phone will be confiscated and taken to office.
+Only parent may retrieve phone. - 3rd time phone will be confiscated and taken to office.
 Student will receive one day ISS.
 Only parent may retrieve phone.
-Student may not bring a cell phone to school for the rest of the semester. \Incidents over 3 times will be handled individually by the principal. - \Any illegal use of the cell phone will be turned over to the sheriff or legal authority.
+Student may not bring a cell phone to school for the rest of the semester. - Incidents over 3 times will be handled individually by the principal. - In no manner do the aforementioned consequences limit the ability of administration to issue more significant discipline if/when the violation involves an extreme or egregious act.